Letting us know about a death

 If no one is living in the property, or if someone else has moved in

-It’s important to contact us on the number below to tell us of any changes.
+It’s important to contact us to tell us of any changes.
 This will allow us to tell you if the policy can continue or not and what will happen next.

 I have financial interest in the property, but I’m not named on the policy